Rupande/skin_segmentation_from_face/README.md

 	  - Clustering.
 By the definition of the problem, we have two clusters - "skin" and "not skin".
 The fuzzy C means algorithm provides better control over the forming of clusters.
 For each pixel, it assigns a cluster score which gives the probability of the pixel belonging to that cluster.
 Thresholding over these scores gives the final binary mask for skin segmentation.

+The file SkinSegmentation.py contains all the functions for the above.
+It can be run directly to see demo results, or can be imported for your own testing and application.